 \end{enumerate}

 \end{corollary}

-\begin{proof} A MLE $\hat{u}$ gives a stationary point $\eta(\hat{u})$ in a manifold $M$ which minimizes the Kullback-Leibler divergence between a sample $\bar{s}$ and $M$.
-Thanks to the dually flatness of the exponential family this is the orthogonal projection of the point $\bar{s}$ onto $M$ along with the m-geodesic, which is the straight interval which connects $\bar{s}$ and $\eta(\hat{u})$ in the dual coordinate system.
-(1) is the special case.
-If boundary of closure of $M$ is empty the orthogonal projection is always possible.
-If $M$ is convex, by virtue of the Hilbert projection theorem the point $\eta(\hat{u})$ uniquely minimizes the Kullback-Leibler divergence over $M$.
-Therefore the MLE $\hat{u}$ is unique.
-For the assertion (3), the straight interval which connects $\bar{s}$ and $\eta(\hat{u})$ is the estimating submanifold $A(u)$ and the MLE $\hat{u}$ is consistent.
-Since $A(u)$ is orthogonal to $M$, the MLE $\hat{u}$ is first order efficient.
+\begin{proof} An MLE $\hat{u}$ gives a stationary point $\eta(\hat{u})$ in a manifold $M$ that minimizes the Kullback-Leibler divergence between a sample $\bar{s}$ and $M$.
+Thanks to the dually flatness of the exponential family, this is the orthogonal projection of the point $\bar{s}$ onto $M$ along with the m-geodesic, which is the straight interval that connects $\bar{s}$ and $\eta(\hat{u})$ in the dual coordinate system.
+Assertion (1) is a special case.
+If a boundary of closure of $M$ is empty, the orthogonal projection is always possible.
+If $M$ is convex, by virtue of the Hilbert projection theorem, the point $\eta(\hat{u})$ uniquely minimizes the Kullback-Leibler divergence over $M$.
+Therefore, the MLE $\hat{u}$ is unique.
+For assertion (3), the straight interval that connects $\bar{s}$ and $\eta(\hat{u})$ is the estimating submanifold $A(u)$ and the MLE $\hat{u}$ is consistent.
+Because $A(u)$ is orthogonal to $M$, the MLE $\hat{u}$ is first order efficient.
 The asymptotic covariance follows from Theorem~\ref{thm:MLE_IG}. \end{proof}

-\begin{remark}\rm For the assertion (2) of Corollary~\ref{cor:MLE_exist_curve}, check of possibility of orthogonal projection depends on a case by case.
-For example, if $M$ is convex, the orthogonal projection is possible if and only if $\bar{s}$ is not in the union of normal cones of the boundary of closure of $M$:
+\begin{remark}\rm For assertion (2) of Corollary~\ref{cor:MLE_exist_curve}, the possibility of orthogonal projection must be checked case by case.
+For example, if $M$ is convex, the orthogonal projection is possible if and only if $\bar{s}$ is not in the union of normal cones of the boundary of the closure of $M$:

 where the inner product $\langle\cdot,\cdot\rangle$ is in terms of the Fisher metric (\ref{def:metric}).
 If this condition is satisfied the orthogonal projection is possible and the MLE $\hat{u}$ exists uniquely. \end{remark}